Whyalla: 20th century

 The BHP Indenture Act was proclaimed in 1937 and provided the impetus for the construction of a blast furnace and harbour.
 In 1939 the blast furnace and harbour began to be constructed and a commitment for a water supply pipeline from the Murray River was made.
 A shipyard was built to provide ships for the Royal Australian Navy during World War II.
 The population began to rise rapidly and many new facilities, including a hospital and abattoirs, were built.

 In 1941 the first ship from the new shipyard, HMAS Whyalla, was launched and the blast furnace became operational.
 By 1943 the population was more than 5,000.
 On 31 March 1943, the Morgan - Whyalla pipeline became operational.
 In 1945 the city came under combined company and public administration and the shipyard began producing commercial ships.
 In 1948, displaced persons began arriving from Europe increasing the cultural diversity of Whyalla.

 In 1958 BHP decided to build an integrated steelworks at Whyalla and it was completed in 1965.
 In the following year, salt harvesting began and coke ovens were built.
 The population grew extremely rapidly, and the South Australian Housing Trust was building 500 houses each year to cope with the demand.
 Plans for a city of 100,000 were produced by the Department of Lands.
 A second water supply pipeline from Morgan was built to cope with the demand.

 In 1970 the city adopted full local government status.
 Fierce competition from Japanese ship builders resulted in the closing of the shipyards in 1978, which were at the time the largest in Australia.
 From a peak population of 38,130 in 1976, the population dropped rapidly.
 A decline in the BHP iron and steel industry since 1981 also impacted employment.

+21st century

 The BHP long products division was divested in 2000 to form OneSteel, which is the sole producer of rail and steel sleepers in Australia.
 On 2 July 2012, OneSteel changed its name to Arrium.
 After going into administration in 2016 Arrium was purchased by UK entity GFG Alliance with the steelworks placed under Liberty Steel Group and called Liberty Primary Steel and Mining.

-From 2004 onward, northern South Australia enjoyed a mineral exploration boom, and Whyalla found itself well placed to benefit from new ventures, being situated on the edge of the Gawler Craton.
+From 2004 onward, northern South Australia enjoyed a mineral exploration boom, and Whyalla found itself well placed to benefit from new ventures, being situated on the edge of the Gawler craton.
 The city experienced an economic upturn with the population slowly increasing and the unemployment rate falling to a more typical level.